magician333/RenderWorkshopLandingPage/public/doc/document.md

 1. **Install the Plugin:** Download the latest Manager plugin file to the Manager computer, install it in Blender, and enable the plugin.
 2. **Open the Blend File:** Open the `.blend` file to be rendered (e.g., `//192.168.0.10/render/test.blend`).
 3. **Open the RenderWorkshop Panel:** Press `N` to open the N panel and locate RenderWorkshop.
-4. **Set Server Port:** In the Network Service Section, set the server port (must match the port number in the Worker settings).
-If there are no port conflicts, it is recommended to keep the default.
+4. **Set Server IP address and Port**: In the Network Service section, set the server IP address and port (must be the same as the port number in the Worker settings).
+If your computer has multiple IP address mappings, you can set the IP address manually.
+If there is no port conflict, it is recommended to keep the default value.
 5. **Start the Server:** Click the Start Server button.
 If prompted for network access permissions, allow it.
 6. **Worker Connection:** If the Worker is running and configured correctly, it will automatically connect and appear in the Worker list.
 7. **Worker Verification:** The Manager will automatically verify the Worker.
 If verification fails, click the button on the left side of the Worker to verify manually.